danielpclark/dynaspan/README.md

 ###What's New

+####Version 0.1.0

+Added the same hidden_fields from version 0.0.8 to support non-nested Objects.
+You can use them now on anything.

 ####Version 0.0.9

 JavaScript callback option now available.
 Whenever the Dynaspan field is submitted you can have Dynaspan call